 The combination of these technologies will combat smoke odor, smoke toxins, and clean the air of second hand smoke.

 Using the GermGuardian AC4825 will make the air your room clean and fresh, and will clear almost any type of smell.
 Many people are happy with the purifier’s ability to remove cigarette and cigar smoke, and say that it will clear a room of smoke in only a few hours.
 If you live with someone who smokes or live next to a smoker and deal with smoke odor, the GermGuardian should fix your problems.
 Customers are arguably most satisfied with its ability to remove allergens and pet dander.
 They also do a great job of eliminating germs and mold spores (thanks to the UV-C light).

 Aside from customer complaints about the air purifier coverage (which can be avoided as explained below), there really aren’t a lot of negative reviews about this purifier.
-In fact, of the 8,200 reviews in amazon, 81% are positive reviews and only 13% are negative.
+In fact, with over 8,000 reviews in amazon, around 80% are positive reviews and only around 20% are negative.

 Many of the negative reviews are related to this purifiers propensity to overheat and burn itself up in the inside.
 Reviewers complain of the purifier omitting a “burning plastic” like smell when this happens.
 Although this does seem to be a real threat, it has only happened to a very small number of customers.
 Also, there is a warranty offered for this product, so the purifier can simply be exchanged for a new one.

 What to look for in an Air Purifier for Smoke